Willseph/mqtt-ds18b20/README.md

 When the script starts and first connects to the MQTT broker, the initial `connected` payload message with the `sensor/temperature/status` topic will be sent before any temperature readings.

 If the service is manually stopped, or otherwise a non-MQTT related issue occurs (such as an issue occurring with the DS18B20 sensor), the script will attempt to send a final `disconnected` payload message before disconnecting the client.

-However, prior to the client connecting to the broker, a "last will and testament" message is sent to the broker with the payload `gone`.
+Prior to the client connecting to the broker, a "last will and testament" message is sent to the broker with the payload `gone`.
 This message will be sent by the broker to all subscribers if the broker has not received any messages from the service after a period of time.